fauteuil/element-visible-percentage/README.md

 Get the percentage of the height of an Element currently visible within the viewport.

-- This function returns a `Number` with a value between 0 and 1, depending upon the horizontal scroll position and size of the given `Element`.
+- This function returns a `Number` with a value between 0 and 1, depending upon the vertical scroll position and size of the given `Element`.
 - This is useful for determining the extent to which an element is within the viewport within vertically scrollable layouts.

 **This package is compatible with Typescript**